gomods/athens/docs/content/install/_index.md

 - Anyone can run their own full-featured mirror, public or private
 - Any organization can run their own private mirror, so they can manage their private code just as they would their public code

+## Release Scheme

+We follow [semver](https://semver.org).
+Our Docker images are tagged to indicate stability:

+* latest = the most recent stable release
+* canary = the most recent build of master

+We strongly recommend using a tagged release, e.g. `gomods/athens:v0.2.0`, instead of the latest or canary tags.

 ## Where to Go from Here

 To make sure it's easy to install, we try to provide as many ways as possible to install and run Athens: